mk2swag/mk2swag.github.io/_posts/2018-01-15-lukes-boosted-vr6-golf.markdown

 #### Exterior Mods

-Since its a black car I thought red would be a nice touch to it.
-Just small details with red because I didn't want to take away from the black.
+Since this is a black car, I thought red would be a nice touch to it.
+Just a few small details with because I didn't want to take away from the black.

 <figure class="pair">
   <img src="/images/posts/lukes-boosted-vr6-golf/2.jpg" srcset="/images/posts/lukes-boosted-vr6-golf/2.jpg 1x, /images/posts/lukes-boosted-vr6-golf/2@2x.jpg 2x" alt="Luke’s Boosted VR6 Golf">